 The next machine safeguarding options are sensing devices.
-Unlike guards that are a physical obstruction from the machine’s moving parts, sensing devices are able to shut off the machine when triggered by employees entering the dangerous area.
+Unlike guards that are a physical obstruction from the machine’s moving parts, sensing devices can shut off the machine when triggered by employees entering the dangerous area.
 There are also machine safeguards in this category that directly act upon the worker to prevent them from entering the hazardous zone.

 - Presence-sensing: These can be photoelectric, radiofrequency, or electromechanical devices That shut off when interrupted.
 However, the time in which it takes employees to reach the danger zone before the machine can shut off needs to be taken into account before trying this type of machine safeguard.

-- Advantages: These types of safeguards allow the operator freer movement, they’re well liked for their simplicity, and they provide protection to passersby.
+- Advantages: These types of safeguards allow the operator freer movement, they're well-liked for their simplicity, and they protect passersby.

 - Drawbacks: They don’t protect against mechanical failure and some require more adjustment to work properly.